 (By the way, can you tell I’ve been that person before?
 To former candidates from a while ago: I’m sorry!
 But I’ll never, ever do it again.)

 So here’s how not to do it.

 Question 1 to avoid: “So, tell me about yourself.”

-Very tempting.
+It’s tempting to start any interview with this question.
 It sounds fine.
-But it's a mistake.
+But it’s a mistake.

 This introductory question puts you on the back foot, because usually it tells you nothing new, exhausts valuable minutes, and might set you down the wrong course if they say something that catches your ear and sounds interesting (and it becomes a conversation, not an interview).
 “Oh, you lived in Elbonia?
 I lived in Elbonia!”
 It’s basically all over now, unless you like to hire people for their ability to chit-chat.

 If you don’t already know who your candidate is and what their background is, then you’ve been lazy.

 Don’t blame anyone else, or some system issue.
 You could have found out by finding their LinkedIn profile.